armno/armno.in.th/README.md

 - can't import videos
 - content migration must be .. painful
   - images must be moved, or re-imported
-  - custom `url` value in frontmatter might not work
+  - custom `url` value in frontmatter does not work. has to deal with dates in the url because it didn't reflex the actual file structure
+- updating .md file does not trigger reload sometimes
+- dev server silent die
+- JSX 🤔